-14 Figure B - State Personnel System Employee Headcount.
-Fiscal Year 2008 - 2014.
+&lt;sup>14 Figure B - State Personnel System Employee Headcount.
+Fiscal Year 2008 - 2015.
 State of Arizona Workforce Report.
-2014.
-Although the State Personnel System was not established until FY 2014, headcount numbers in the chart for prior fiscal years reflect the same agencies that are now include in the State Personnel System to provided consist analysis over time.
+2015.
+Although the State Personnel System was not established until FY 2014, headcount numbers in the chart for prior fiscal years reflect the same agencies that are now include in the State Personnel System to provide consist analysis over time.